hvishal512/CS4830-Big-Data-Laboratory/README.md

 # CS4830-Big-Data-Laboratory
-Computing with massive data sets using cloud functions, Kafka streaming and real time prediction
+Computing with massive data sets using cloud functions and real time prediction using Kafka streaming